alertlogic/rebar3_erllambda/README.md

 #### Deploying directly

-if you do not want to bother with ClodFormation, you can create a standalone function via:
+If you do not want to bother with ClodFormation, you can create a standalone function with:
 ```
 aws lambda create-function \
  --function-name eltest-function \